Discovery of the optical and radio counterpart to the fast X-ray transient EP240315a: Results and discussion

-A short GRB (usually shorter than $\sim$~two seconds) interpretation of \thisEP\ requires a BNS merger to have occurred $\approx 1.2$\,Gyr after the Big Bang (derived from $z = 4.859$), assuming standard cosmological parameters, as adopted in Section~\ref{sec:Introduction}.
+A short GRB (events where the prompt flash of gamma-rays is usually \emph{shorter} than $\sim$~two seconds)\footnote{This inferred duration is detector-dependent. } interpretation of \thisEP\ requires a BNS merger to have occurred $\approx 1.2$\,Gyr after the Big Bang (derived from $z = 4.859$), assuming standard cosmological parameters, as adopted in Section~\ref{sec:Introduction}.
 Canonically dominant evolutionary channels involve an initially tight binary of massive OB stars which undergo two CCSNe \citep[\eg,][]{Tauris2017} and crucial common-envelope evolution before coalescence via gravitational inspiral.
 Binary evolution simulations find a range of peak delay time distributions from $\ll 1$\,Gyr in rapid population synthesis \citep{Belczynski2018, Chruslinska2018, VignaGomez2018} to as low as 10\,Myr in the BPASS detailed stellar evolution models \citep{eldridge2019}.
 Additionally, the cosmic star-formation rate (and therefore the merger rate) is suppressed above $z \gtrsim 2$ \citep{MadauDickinson2014, Mapelli2018}, but many models are consistent with significant BNS merger rates at $z \approx 5$ \citep{Santoliquido2021}.
 Consequently, we cannot rule out a BNS origin for \thisEP\ on the grounds of stellar evolution and inspiral time alone.
 However, we strongly disfavour the BNS merger/short GRB scenario through the comparison of radio luminosities and timescales.
 A sample of radio-detected short GRB afterglows is shown in the left-hand panel of Figure~\ref{fig:lum}.
 Their luminosities are around two orders of magnitude lower than \thisAT, making a short GRB an unlikely origin of \thisEP/\thisAT.